zambien/docker-vault-ubuntu/README.md

 Generally speaking, you should be able to use this by following the hashicorp docs here: https://github.com/hashicorp/docker-vault

-Note, only release (not beta or RC) Vault versions 0.11.6 and higher are available.
+Note, prior to 1.2.0-beta2 only release (not beta or RC) Vault versions 0.11.6 and higher are available.